zimindev/blog-html-tags/README.md

 The visual backbone of the web—from simple images to complex responsive graphics.

 **📌 `<p>`**
 The foundation of text content.
-Paragraphs aren’t just line breaks—they structure readability.
+Paragraphs aren't just line breaks—they structure readability.

 **📌 `<ul>` / `<ol>`**
 Lists—a powerful tool for organizing information (from navigation menus to complex hierarchies).